Easy to make and deeply satisfying, a simple adjustment makes this soul-warming soup vegan-friendly.

 - 1 (14.5-oz) can diced tomatoes, with juices

 - 3-4 cups lightly packed kale or spinach, roughly chopped

 - 1 teaspoon kosher salt and freshly ground pepper to taste

 - Optional garnishes: plain yogurt or sour cream, jalapeno, crushed red pepper

-- In a 4 – 5 quart slow cooker, combine sweet potatoes, lentils, onion, jalapeño, and garlic.
-Add broth, undrained tomatoes, curry and ginger.
+- In a 4 – 5 quart slow cooker, combine the sweet potatoes, lentils, onion, jalapeño, and garlic.
+Add the broth, tomatoes with juices, curry, and ginger.

-- Add the kale or spinach and salt and pepper during the last 30 minutes of cooking.
+- Add the kale or spinach, honey, salt and pepper during the last 15-30 minutes of cooking.

-- Check for seasoning and garnish with yogurt or sour cream, chili peppers and/or crushed red pepper if desired.
+- Check for seasoning (you may wish to add another pinch or two of salt depending on the type of broth used—or perhaps a full teaspoon if using unsalted stock) and garnish with yogurt or sour cream, chili peppers and/or crushed red pepper if desired.